proxyroot/proxyroot.github.io/_posts/2020-05-15-writing-beautiful-tests-with-pytest.markdown

     return datetime.datetime.now() + datetime.timedelta(days=5)
 ```

-A sample test for this would be
+A simple test for this would be

 ```python
 import datetime